 If a rod, say, is attached to a surface, then there will be a reaction force on the rod, at a particular angle.
 In practice, it is usually convenient to resolve this reaction force into two perpendicular components: along and perpendicular to the surface.
-Were the rod to be resting on the surface (say, if it were a ladder placed against a wall), then the component along the surface would be the frictional force (and this is taken to be zero if the wall is smooth).
+Were the rod to be resting on the surface (say, if it were a ladder), then the component along the surface would be the frictional force.

-(12) Alternative equilibrium methods
+(12) Alternative approach to equilibrium problem